 Can a person have a "0" score for toileting and be incontinent?

 How do you rate "employability" for a person who is retired or in the hospital?

 When in doubt, do I rate higher or lower?

 How sensitive is the DRS to Mild Brain Injury?

 Isn't the DRS total score broken into clinical categories?

 Does it cost anything to use the scale, and can I copy it freely?

+12. Does it cost anything to use the scale, and can I copy it freely?
 There is no charge for using the DRS.
 It can be copied freely.